-Equipment like electric power, rolling stock, signaling and fare collection equipment for the rail be offered by the private sector under a Concession Contract.
-LAMATA will be responsible in, regulation, policy direction, and infrastructure for the network.
+Equipment like electric power, rolling stock, signalling and fare collection equipment for the rail be offered by the private sector under a Concession Contract.
+LAMATA will be responsible for, regulation, policy direction, and infrastructure for the network.

-The first phase of the network, the Blue Line, was earlier planned to complete in 2011, though the scheme suffered many delays brought by funding shortfalls and government changes.
+The first phase of the network, the Blue Line, was earlier planned to be completed in 2011, though the scheme suffered many delays brought by funding shortfalls and government changes.
 In February 2021, the Lagos State Government revealed that the Blue and Red Lines will be opened by December 2022.

 The idea to develop Lagos Rail Mass Transit was revived by Governor Bola Tinubu later in the 2000s with the construction set in December 2003.
 This first proposal worth $135 million was part of the wider Lagos Urban Transportation scheme to be implemented by the formed Lagos Metropolitan Area Transport Authority (LAMATA).

 LAMATA earlier concentrated on creating a Bus Rapid Transit system, running between Mile 12 and Lagos Island.
 However, it decided to progress with the rail scheme later in 2008, focusing much on the Blue and Red Lines.